grhuynh/msgen/docs/source/index.rst

 Getting started with msgen
 ==========================

-msgen is a command-line client for the Microsoft Genomics service which is currently available via a private preview program.
+msgen is a command-line client for the Microsoft Genomics service.

-.. important:: msgen 0.7.0 introduced some user interface changes.
-If you are upgrading from an earlier version of msgen, see :doc:`whatsnew` for a description of what to expect, what changes you must make, and the new functionality for this release.

 On this site
 ------------